Srikanthholo/XRUSER/User.md

 # Login
+When user clicks on the login button on top of the website it will lead the user to the login page, Loign with user credintials.

  ![LoginPage](https://user-images.githubusercontent.com/101865042/159888760-8f0e8414-7a79-4c7a-bd8b-1289af050539.PNG)

-When user clicks on the login button on top of the website it will lead the user to the login page.
-Loign with user credintials.

-# Market Place Content
+# MarketPlace Content

 ![Marketplacecontent](https://user-images.githubusercontent.com/101865042/159878238-36a78075-f8d1-4af4-bf28-de6905b1c071.PNG)